Alina-PANG/NKHypercompetition/conf/README.md

 searchScope : max number of permutations of resource configurations to consider in search -- e.g., 1: incremental; >1: possibility of long jump resourceDecision : whether resource add/drop decisions follow an absolute threshold or a relative threshold.
-If absolute, then increase/decrease in fitness must be greater/less than resourceThreshold (parameter) in order for the firm to adopt/drop the resource resourceThreshold : minimum / maximum increase / decrease in fitness required for firms to adopt / drop a new resource
+If absolute, then increase/decrease in fitness must be greater/less than resourceThreshold (parameter) in order for the firm to adopt/drop the resource resourceThreshold : minimum / maximum increase / decrease in fitness required for firms to adopt / drop a new resource searchThreshold : minimum increase in fitness required for firms to adopt a new configuration through search
 ```

 # Default Values